kanchukaitis/Nature-Communications-2023-SAM/README.md

 * `Analysis`: This folder contains the code used to implement the analyses, as well as all intermediate output files produced by the code.
 We recommend users begin with the `runAnalysis.m` script, which demonstrates how to run all the code required to reproduce the analysis.

-* `Figures and Tables`: This folder contains the code that produces the figures, tables, and statistics presented in the paper.
-It also contains the raw figure files.
-We recommend users begin with the `figuresAndTables.m` script, which demonstrates how to run all the code required to reproduce the figures, tables, and statistics.

-We note that users can find additional details on the folders by reading the `Contents.md` file found in each folder.
-These are plain-text markdown files that provide additional instructions for implementing the code.

 ## Code Dependencies
 You will need Matlab 2020b or higher to run the code.